bucketrobotics/palmerroboticsclub.github.io/CONTRIBUTING.md

 When you're satisfied with your changes, you can merge them!
 - Make sure your code passes the Angular Build check first, so it build correctly
 - If you're not sure if your change is good, reqest people to review it!

+Once it have been merged, please delete your branch